rstudy211/Blog-App/README.md

 # Blog-App
-Mini Project - Blog Application(Monolithic Architecture):
+Project - Blog Application(Monolithic Architecture):
 - The Rest APIs are built with the Java-Spring boot following MVC structure throughout the project.
 - User can login and register with fully secured way using Spring Security.
 - On login with registered email and password, the user will get a JWT(Json Web Token) which will be used in all other APIs, this is achieved with the help of spring security.